iamsahilq/NodeJs_Basics/readme.md

 **_/salesTax/'_**

-Takes an array of basket elements and process them for Tax calculation
+Takes an array of basket elements and process them for Tax calculation.

+Categories: [Book, Medical, Food]

 Expected Request :
 `